thevaibhav-dixit/thevaibhav-dixit/README.md

 - 👋 Hi, I’m @thevaibhav-dixit
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...
+Bitcoin
 - 🌱 I’m currently learning ...
-Django
+Bitcoin, Vue, Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---